vubir-projectEIT/Image_Processing/README.md

 <img height="350" alt="MacOS Terminal" src="https://github.com/user-attachments/assets/736567fd-a9c7-4e43-81cb-bc14e5d7091d">
 <img height="350" alt="Windows Anaconda Prompt" src="https://github.com/user-attachments/assets/49962f75-c2d1-4950-918a-eafb0a3888e4">

-- Create your environment and install Python:
+- Create your environment and install Python (you only need to do this once):

 `conda create --name <your_environment_name>`

 `conda install --name <your_environment_name> python=3.12`

-- Activate your environment and setup a project folder
+- Activate your environment and setup a project folder (you have to do this everytime you open your terminal):

 `conda activate <your_environment_name>`